-21. This Stipulation shall not be construed as an admission by the United States or the Secretary of Health and Human Services that petitioner's flu vaccine caused petitioner's CIDP, or any other injury or his current disabilities.
+21. This Stipulation shall not be construed as an admission by the United States or the Secretary of Health and Human Services that the flu vaccine caused petitioner's thrombocytopenia, polymyositis, or any other injury, or his current condition.

-All rights and obligations of petitioner hereunder shall apply equally to petitioner's heirs, executors, administrators, successors, and/or assigns.
+22. All rights and obligations of petitioner hereunder shall apply equally to petitioner's heirs, executors, administrators, successors, and/or assigns.